bitrise-io/devcenter/_articles/en/builds/build-artifacts-online.md

 - deploy
 - files
 - artifacts
-summary: If you select a build of your app, on the APPS & Artifacts tab you can check out the artifacts (for example, files and reports) which have been generated during the build.
+description: If you select a build of your app, on the APPS & Artifacts tab you can check out the artifacts (for example, files and reports) which have been generated during the build.
 redirect_from: []